yegor256/blog/_drafts/_speed.md

 Of course, not every project will be able to configure itself in the most effective way.
 Most projects don't even know how to do it.
 In those projects, if you, as a developer, floor the speed pedal, you will most likely ruin their code base in a few days.
-That's why, the recommendations above are only applicable to those who really know what they are doing.
+That's why the recommendations above are only applicable to those who really know what they are doing.

 We know what we are doing in our projects.
 We don't let any developers